 TAKE A TOUR

 A tour is available to those who are expecting a child.
 The Maternity Unit at Kona Community Hospital promotes the philosophy of childbirth as a healthy and joyous event to be controlled as much as possible by the birthing couple.
 Should they wish, this joyous event can be shared with family and friends.

 At about 36 weeks gestation, before going into labor and being admitted to the hospital, make arrangements to pre-register.
-You can pre-register on the internet, in person, or on the phone by calling the Admitting department at (808) 322-9311.
+You can pre-register on the internet, in person, or on the phone by calling the patient access department at (808) 322-9311.

 It is important to have as much education about yourself and your baby prior to your labor experience, so we strongly recommend enrolling in a prenatal class.
 Kona Community Hospital offers a six-week class taught by certified childbirth educators.
 Please call (808) 322-4416 to get more information, and to sign-up for a class that is convenient for you.

 In 2016, Kona Community Hospital earned international recognition as a designated Baby-Friendly Hospital.
 Baby-friendly best practices provide new mothers with the proper education and tools to protect, promote and support successful breastfeeding and improve health outcomes for newborns.
 Kona Community Hospital does not encourage formula use or the use of pacifiers except for painful procedures.
 Learn more about the Baby-Friendly Hospital Initiative.

 - CARSEAT (VERY IMPORTANT!) – You cannot go home with your baby without a car seat.
 Please review how it works before the baby is born and have it installed in your car.

 - GOING HOME CLOTHES FOR YOU AND BABY – We will provide gowns for you and clothes for the baby while you are in the hospital, but you will need clothing and blankets for the baby at discharge.